Rubi (Philippine TV series)

 Rubi is a 2010 Philippine television drama series broadcast by ABS-CBN.
 The series is based on a 2004 Mexican TV series of the same title.
 Directed by Erick C. Salud, Don M. Cuaresma, Manny Q. Palo and Darnel Joy R. Villaflor, it stars Angelica Panganiban, Jake Cuenca, Shaina Magdayao and Diether Ocampo.
 It aired on the network's Primetime Bida line up and worldwide on TFC from February 15 to August 13, 2010, replacing Pinoy Big Brother: Double Up and was replaced by Precious Hearts Romances Presents: Kristine.

 The main difference of this teleserye to others is that the lead character, Rubi, is an anti-heroine dubbed as "Ang Bidang-Kontrabida" (The Villainous Protagonist).
 She is vain, scheming and manipulative but still has heart, but chose not to listen to her conscience to reach her high ambitions.

-The series was streaming online on Jeepney TV YouTube channel.

 Plot

 Beginning

 Vivian (Cherry Pie Picache) gives birth to her daughter while she is still in prison because of fraud charges, thus, leaving her no other choice but to put her newly born daughter for adoption.
 Immediately after her release, she goes in search for the child.
 And to her surprise, she learns that her daughter is actually under the care of the child's biological father, Arturo (Gardo Versoza) and his new wife Sylvanna (Cherie Gil).
 Insistent to get her daughter back, Vivian relentlessly kidnaps her.
 And in line with her plan of starting a new life, she brings her daughter far away to the city and she changes their names.
 Vivian is now Rosanna and her daughter is named Rubi (Xyriel Manabat).
 Vivian's possessive lover Danilo (Alan Paule) located them.
 She conned him while inside prison to help her with her parole.
 After getting her parole, she escapes from him, leaving him looking like an idiot.
 He now wants to take revenge on Rosanna and her family.
 Rubi (Khaycee Aboloc) escapes but became lost in the city.
 In order to survive, she knocks on car windows to ask for alms.
 For months, she spent time alone in the busy streets, until her unexpected reunion with her mother who has been searching for her.
 On the other hand, since Sylvanna is still longing for their lost daughter, which is now Rubi, she then decides to adopt a child named Maribel (Shaina Magdayao).
 But she encounters a terrible car accident while driving with her foster father, causing permanent damage to her left leg.